HackYourFuture/JavaScript3_examples/src/week3/7-oop/traversy_oop_crash_course/README.md

 ## 4_inheritance

 An object can inherit behaviour from another object through prototypal linkage.
 In this example, a **Magazine** object becomes  an extended version of a **Book** object.
+All methods from the base object are also accessible from the inheriting object and both object use a shared **this** value.

 ```js
 function Book(title, author, year) {